Last Updated on February 11, 2023

 Purple Mattress Original

-The mattress’s grid design is cleverly crafted to flex only beneath your pressure points while also cradling your back and supporting proper spinal alignment to reduce pain.
-Therefore, unlike visco memory foam that wraps around the body, this mattress makes you feel as if you’re floating on its surface.
+The grid design of the Purple mattress is cleverly crafted to flex only beneath your pressure points, while also cradling your back and supporting proper spinal alignment to reduce pain.
+I found that, unlike visco memory foam that wraps around the body, this mattress made me feel as if I was floating on its surface.

-This is perfect if you prefer the sensation of sleeping on rather than sinking into them.
-However, if you like the sensation of being ‘hugged’ by your mattress, perhaps this model isn’t the right choice for you.
+If you, like me, prefer the sensation of sleeping on rather than sinking into a mattress, this could be an excellent choice for you.
+However, if you enjoy the sensation of being ‘hugged’ by your mattress, perhaps this model isn’t the right choice.

-An additional benefit of this grid structure is improved airflow.
-Due to its design, the Purple bed comprises 2,500 open channels that enable air to move freely and keep you cool while you sleep.
-The soft-flex mattress cover is also highly breathable.
-Hence, you’re sure to sleep soundly on hot summer nights.
+An additional benefit of this grid structure that I loved is the improved airflow.
+The Purple bed comprises 2,500 open channels that enable air to move freely, keeping you cool while you sleep.
+The soft-flex mattress cover is also highly breathable, ensuring a comfortable sleep even on hot summer nights.

-When it comes to motion transfer, the Purple mattress isolates movement well.
-Its edge support is also impressive, so you will feel safe and secure, even if you like to sleep towards the brink of the bed.
+When it comes to motion transfer, I found that the Purple mattress isolates movement well.
+Its edge support is also impressive, making me feel safe and secure, even when sleeping towards the edge of the bed.

 Overall, if you’re looking for the best mattress for bad backs, the Purple mattress is a great option for users of average body weight.
 It comes complete with a 10-year guarantee and 100-night trial, but you’ll need to commit a minimum of 21-nights before you’re able to return it.